~~~ Frequently Asked Questions ~~~

 work?
 If so, why isn't everyone trading?

-If 'work' means producing goods or services, trading can indeed
+producing goods or services, trading can indeed generate income

-generate income with no work - just as playing the lottery.
-Unfortunately
+with no work - just as playing the lottery.
+Unfortunately the

-the analogy doesn't end here.
-The human mind is not well suited
+analogy doesn't end here.
+The human mind is not well suited for

-risk of losing some or all invested capital is about 65% per year
+The risk of losing capital is about 65% per year

-for any private trader, regardless of trading skills or experience.
+for any private trader, regardless of their trading skills or experience.

 Employed professional traders achieve an average annual profit of

-about 3% above marke, by following rules and strict discipline.
+about 3% above market, by following rules and strict discipline.